Physics and Space Sciences

 At Florida Tech he serves as a representative of the College of Science to the Academic Computing and Information Technology Committee (ACITC) and as faculty advisor to the local Chapters of the Society of Physics Students (SPS), the student organization of the American Institute of Physics, and the Sigma Pi Sigma Physics Honor Society.

-He also advised the Badminton Club and pitches for the P/SS Department's Intramural Softball Team - the "InfraRed Sox".
+He also advises the Badminton Club and used to pitch for the P/SS Department's Intramural Softball Team - the "InfraRed Sox".

 Ph.D., University of Chicago, 1997.